koor-tech/koor/CONTRIBUTING.md

 ## Change Approval

-The Rook project aims to empower contributors to approve and merge code changes autonomously.
+The Koor Storage Distribution project aims to empower contributors to approve and merge code changes autonomously.
 The maintainer team does not have sufficient resources to fully review and approve all proposed code changes, so trusted members of the community are given these abilities according to the process described in this section.
 The goal of this process is to increase the code velocity of all storage providers and streamline their day to day operations such as pull request approval and merging.